GRech17/password-generator-week-3/README.md

 # Week 3's challenge

--This week’s Challenge requires you to create an application that an employee can use to generate a random password based on criteria they’ve selected.
+- This week’s Challenge requires you to create an application that an employee can use to generate a random password based on criteria they’ve selected.

-#User Story
+# User Story
--AS AN employee with access to sensitive data
+- AS AN employee with access to sensitive data
 I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security

-#Acceptance Criteria
+# Acceptance Criteria
--GIVEN I need a new, secure password
+- GIVEN I need a new, secure password
 WHEN I click the button to generate a password
 THEN I am presented with a series of prompts for password criteria WHEN prompted for password criteria